srowatt/memwatch-ng/README.md

 ### Heap Usage

-The best way to evaluate your memory footprint is to look at heap usage right aver V8 performs garbage collection.  `memwatch` does exactly this - it checks heap usage only after GC to give you a stable baseline of your actual memory usage.
+The best way to evaluate your memory footprint is to look at heap usage right after V8 performs garbage collection.  `memwatch` does exactly this - it checks heap usage only after GC to give you a stable baseline of your actual memory usage.